pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.7.1 =
+* Minor update - error messages added for status code 432 and 483.

 = 2.7.0 =
 * New "Use Mobile User Agent" option to use a mobile user agent for the conversion.